bi3mer/go-test/README.md

 tl;dr, MIT

 All the code I've written is under the MIT license.
 However, this is written in Go, which is under BSD-3.
-I also have a dependency on [Bubble Tea](https://github.com/charmbracelet/bubbletea) for the TUI, which is under the MIT license, and [Lip Gloss](MIT), which is under the MIT license.
+I also have a dependency on [Bubble Tea](https://github.com/charmbracelet/bubbletea) and [Lip Gloss](MIT), both of which are under the MIT license.